Skip to main content

 • You will be prompted to select or create a new key pair for SSH access.
 Choose your preferred option and click Launch Instances.

-By following these steps, you’ll be able to provision an EC2 instance with a custom command in user data, and retrieve the necessary claimKey0 from the console log.
+By following these steps, you’ll be able to provision an EC2 instance with a custom command in user data, and have a gateway auto-register in the enforza Cloud Controller portal.